The Kingsmen Volume II

 The Kingsmen Volume II is the second album by the rock band The Kingsmen, released in 1964.

 Release and reception

 The Kingsmen released Volume II (subtitled "More Great Sounds From The Group That Gave You "Louie, Louie") to capitalize on the continued success of "Louie Louie" and recent hits "Little Latin Lupe Lu" (#46) and "Death Of An Angel" (#42).
 As with the first album, crowd noise overdubs were added to simulate a live performance.
-It first appeared on the Billboard Top LPs chart September 26, 1964, and remained for 37 weeks, peaking at #15.
+It first appeared on the Billboard Top LPs chart September 26, 1964, and remained for 37 weeks, peaking at No. 15.

 The September 12, 1964 issue of Cash Box magazine reviewed the album: